MicrosoftLearning/MB-310-Microsoft-Dynamics-365-Finance/Instructions/Labs/Module 6 Lab 1 - Create a temporary credit limit for a customer.md

 2. Select customer **US-003**.

 3. Review the Credit and Collections fasttab.
 The total credit limit is $400,000.
+Do not navigate away from this page.

 ![](../images/Module_3_Activity_1_-_Create_a_temporary_credit_limit_for_a_customer_image1.png)